Skip to main content

 Technically yes, about 2 miles and 40 minutes on foot along Main Street.
 The sidewalk is flat and the route is straightforward.
 But in June, Houston averages 93°F with heavy humidity, and you’ll arrive drenched.
 The Red Line covers the same distance in 13 air-conditioned minutes for $1.25.
 Walk it post-match to avoid the station crowd; skip it pre-match when you need to arrive fresh.

 Midtown.
-It splits the difference: 19 minutes to NRG on the Red Line, walkable nightlife and food, and easy Green Line access to the EaDo Fan Festival.
-For a single-match trip, the Museum District gets you closer to the stadium (13 minutes).
-For a pure nightlife trip, EaDo puts you at the Fan Fest.
-But for most fans attending two or three matches over a week, Midtown is the strongest all-around pick.
+It split the difference: 19 minutes to NRG on the Red Line, walkable nightlife and food, and easy Green Line access to the EaDo Fan Festival.
+For a single-match trip, the Museum District sat closer to the stadium (13 minutes).
+For a pure nightlife trip, EaDo put you at the Fan Fest.
+But for fans attending two or three matches over a week, Midtown was the strongest all-around pick.

-Downtown, Midtown, the Museum District, and EaDo are all reasonably safe for nighttime walking, especially during the tournament when METRO is deploying 55 additional police officers daily to transit routes.
+Downtown, Midtown, the Museum District, and EaDo are all reasonably safe for nighttime walking, and during the tournament METRO put 55 additional police officers a day on transit routes.
 Standard big-city awareness applies: stick to well-lit streets, avoid isolated blocks after midnight, and travel in groups late at night.
-The Green Corridor path between EaDo and NRG will be lit and patrolled throughout the tournament.

 Do I need a car to visit NASA Space Center from Houston?